-The Clinical Studies Program (CSP) is considered a formal program and is accredited by the American Psychological Association since 1972.
+The Clinical Studies Program (CSP) at the University of Hawaii has been accredited by the American Psychological Association since 1972.
 Questions can be addressed to the Committee on Accreditation, American Psychological Association, 750 First Street NE, Washington, DC 20002-4242, or (202) 336-5979.
 Browse a list of APA-accredited doctoral programs in psychology.
 CSP is also a member of the Academy of Psychological Clinical Science which is an alliance of leading, scientifically oriented, doctoral training programs in clinical and health psychology in the United States and Canada.
 Academy membership is open to doctoral programs with strong commitments to, and established records of successful clinical science training.

 » Jump to the Clinical Respecialization Program